UVADS/ds6015/README.md

   - Templates for Agenda, Progress Reports, Final Paper, Presentation.
 Be sure to use these.
   - Grading Rubrics

-- My book [From Concepts to Code: Introduction to Data Science](https://www.amazon.com/dp/1032517980/?coliid=I2IGYOWDIF7LHD&colid=TYCB1RSCU43Y&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it) provides coverage of the topics that come up in capstone and more generally in the data science field.
+- [From Concepts to Code: Introduction to Data Science](https://www.amazon.com/dp/1032517980/?coliid=I2IGYOWDIF7LHD&colid=TYCB1RSCU43Y&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it).
+Tashman, A.P.
+Chapman & Hall/CRC.
+Provides coverage of the topics that come up in capstone and more generally in the data science field.
 It is optional but recommended.

 ## Agreements
 - Some projects have agreements that require student signatures (e.g., NDA, IP agreement, data agreement)